ShinobiHanzo/Arachnid/README.md

-# Arachnid - Memory Inspection and Injection Tool
+# Arachnid - Memory Inspection Tool

 **Arachnid** is a cross-platform command-line tool for inspecting and manipulating process memory.
 It provides detailed insights into a process's memory layout, allowing users to view memory sectors, their attributes, and contents in a hex dump format.
 Designed for developers, security researchers, and system administrators, Arachnid supports Windows, Linux, macOS, Android, and iOS, with platform-specific optimizations to handle memory access and permissions.